 - Greg Kehne is a PhD candidate in computer science at Harvard.
 His research is on topics in online optimization and computational social choice.
 He is particularly interested in developing algorithmic tools to improve group decision-making at scale.

 - Liz Kopecky is a project manager for MGGG, assisting with the group’s research, civic, and fundraising initiatives.
 Prior to joining MGGG, she worked as an environmental planner in the energy industry.

-- Parker Rule is an undergraduate student at Tufts University studying mathematics and computer science.
-He works in the lab as a software engineer and research associate.
+- Parker Rule graduated from Tufts University with degrees in mathematics, computer science, and STS (Science, Technology, and Society).
+He has worked in the lab as a software engineer and research associate.
 He is interested in operations research, high-performance computing, and computational geometry.